Non-Danish property

 - Enter the calculated market value in box 212

-- Enter the market value of the property assessed for tax purposes in box 491
+(See how you calculate the market value (in Danish) - Enter the market value of the property assessed for tax purposes in box 491

 - If necessary, you adjust the boxes for tax paid outside Denmark or share of ownership